Currently booking to 19 December 2020

 Book, Music and Lyrics

-Broadway: In the Heights (Tony nom.), Lombardi, Magic/Bird.
+Broadway: In the Heights (Tony nomination), Lombardi, Magic/Bird.
 Off-Broadway: Hamilton (the Public; Drama Desk, Lortel and Obie Awards), In the Heights (Callaway Award, Drama Desk/OCC noms), Randy Newman's Faust and The Wiz (City Center), Broke-ology and When I Come to Die (LCT), Family Furniture (The Flea, Drama Desk nom), The Tutors (2ST Uptown).
-Other credits: Broke-ology (Williamstown), Once on This Island (Paper Mill) and In the Heights (national tour).
+Other credits: Broke-ology (Williamstown), Once on This Island (Paper Mill), In the Heights (National Tour).
 Co-creator/director of hip-hop improv group Freestyle Love Supreme.
 Martin E. Segal Award from Lincoln Center.
 Graduate of Wesleyan University.

 Orchestrations / Co-Arranger